The Guide to Mass Text Messaging for Schools

 It explains the 98% open rate of texts and the fact that 90% are read within three minutes.
 It’s why so many schools use a text message service to contact parents and students when there’s an emergency.

 A lot of school messaging services require people to download an app.
-That’s only something people do begrudgingly.
+That’s often something people do begrudgingly.

 Google even found that “download our app” on a website caused 69% of people to immediately leave.
-On the other hand, everyone has access to a mobile phone and knows how to text.
+On the other hand, everyone has access to a mobile phone and knows how to use text messaging.
+Implementing an SMS text system is an easy way to open up communication and avoid the barriers of third-party apps.

 It’s the Channel Your Students Prefer